-The Greeter Team is composed of numerous members from a variety of age groups who volunteer their time occasionally on a Sunday morning before and after the 9:00 and 11:00 am services.
-Greeters are in front of the church before and after the worship service to welcome all who come to worship at Palmer.
-All visitors receive information about our parish along with the Palmer dvd, a tote bag, and an invitation to join us on the patio following the service.
+Greeter Teams, who come from a variety of age groups, volunteer their time occasionally on a Sunday morning before and after the 9:00 and 11:00 am services.
+Greeters are in front of the church before and after the worship service to welcome all who come to Palmer.
+All visitors can receive information about our parish along with a Palmer mug and various resources about our parish life and mission.

-The Usher Team greets people as they enter church for worship and assist during the service with the offering, at communion and following the service.
-This is a vital ministry, one of hospitality and supporting our worship.
+The Usher Team greets people as they enter church for worship and assist during the service with the offering, at communion, and following the service.
+This is a vital ministry, one of hospitality and welcome.

 If you are interested in learning more about or becoming a part of this ministry, please contact one of the following:

 11:00 AM Greeters: Kirk Waldron